 EVERGREENS FOR DRY SHADE

-One of the most common questions that I have been asked is this.
+One of the most common questions I get asked is this.

 ‘...what can I plant in my border – it is in the shade for most of the day and the soil is very dry...?’